How Car Insurance Effects Your Car Accident Lawsuit

 Does the Policy Include Med Pay?

-If you are involved in an accident and are injured, Med Pay can cover your medical expenses that are not covered by your health insurance or cover your bills in cases where the other driver is not insured.
+If you are involved in a motor vehicle accident and are injured, Med Pay can cover your medical expenses that are not covered by your health insurance or cover your bills in cases where the other driver is not insured.

-For example, if you are injured in an accident that causes you to have copays for doctors appointments, your med pay coverage would pay for these.
+For example, if you are injured in a motor vehicle accident that causes you to have copays for doctors appointments, your med pay coverage would pay for these.

-Furthermore, if the other driver's insurance is disputing the claim and you have medical bills, med pay can go toward paying those bills until the case is resolved with their insurance company.
+Furthermore, if the other driver's insurance is disputing the auto insurance claim and you have medical bills, med pay can go toward paying those bills until the case is resolved with their auto insurance company.

 What Else Does the Policy Cover?

-• Liability Coverage - required in most states, this coverage includes Property Damage and Bodily Injury coverage, which pays for another person's medical expenses, injuries, and property damage if you are at fault.
+- Liability Coverage - required in most states, this coverage includes vehicle damage and bodily injury coverage, which pays for another person's medical expenses, injuries, and damage to property if you are at fault.

-• Collision Coverage - this coverage helps to pay for damage done to your vehicle if you are in an accident with another vehicle or a fixed object.
+- Collision Coverage - this coverage helps to pay for property damage and damage done to your vehicle if you are in an accident with another vehicle or a fixed object.

-• Comprehensive Coverage - this type of coverage is used to cover losses that occur because of an even besides an accident.
+- Comprehensive Coverage - this type of accident coverage is used to cover losses that occur because of an even besides an accident.
 The types of events that could be included are theft, vandalism, fire, or animal collisions.

-The best way to understand how your insurance policy will affect your potential lawsuit is to understand the type of coverages and amounts you bought, and discuss your policies and the car accident with an experienced personal injury attorney.
+The best way to understand how your insurance policy will affect your accident claim is to understand the type of coverages and amounts you bought and discuss your policies and the car accident with an experienced personal injury attorney.

-Car Accidents can be complicated situations, especially when victims are unsure what type of insurance coverage they have and what type of insurance the driver who was at fault for the accident has.
+Car Accidents can be complicated situations, especially when victims are unsure what type of insurance coverage they have and what type of insurance the at-fault party has.